helikon-labs/chainviz/README.md

 npm run dev
 ```

+Application is going to be available at port `8080`.

 ### Docker

 You can build and run the Docker image locally by running the following commands: